carpool-and-go/carpool-and-go.github.io/docs/index.md

 ![](https://cdn.discordapp.com/attachments/959715872673521695/968625542494564352/Home2.PNG)

 ### User Profile Page
 The user profile page displays the User in question's profile as well as their role, location, profile picture, arrive and leave time, contact information, and their rating.
-If the profile is the current logged in user's profile, there will be an "edit my profile" link that takes them to their respective edit my profile.
+The user profile page will also show the user's current rating and how many people rated them.
+There is also a section where other users can submit ratings for the current user (if the user is not the one logged in).
+If the profile is the current logged in user's profile, there will instead be an "edit my profile" link that takes them to their respective edit my profile.
+Users can also delete their own profile if they would like to.

 ![](https://cdn.discordapp.com/attachments/474906296819253268/973493095658319892/unknown.png)